Moab Elopement Guide: Advice From A Local Photographer

 The Bureau of Land Management protects almost 2 million acres of land in the Moab area and you’ll find canyons, arches, waterfalls, crazy towering stacks of red rocks, huge mesas….
 Everything the national parks have minus all the people!
 Massive WIN, we say.

 In fact, if we’re 100% honest, Moab elopements on BLM land are our absolute favorite, hands down.
-You feel like you’re TRULY in the desert, more than you ever possible could in a busy park.
+You feel like you’re TRULY in the desert, more than you ever possibly could in a busy park.

-BLM Wedding Considerations:
+BLM Considerations:

 You don’t have to pick and choose and limit yourself to just one of these fabulous locations.
 If you book a full day elopement package, you could easily hit up at least two of these locations: one for sunrise, followed by a lazy afternoon, and another for sunset!
+This is by far our most booked package and we truly believe it’s perfect for 99% of couples.

 We highly advise you spend at least 4-5 days in Moab so you can explore the multiple parks, try out some fun activities, soak it all in and really make the most of your honeymoon.